 Serpent and Master Albert from Mega Man ZX and Advent, respectively.

-Blake Hall from Pokemon Ranger: Shadows of Almia is the president of Altru Inc., the largest corporation in Almia.
-He is highly popular among the citizens of Almia because he claims to have invented an efficient alternative to fossil fuels, but he murdered his father who didn't want to use the Dark Crystal, and his 'efficient energy source' involves using the Dark Crystal to make every Pokemon in the region his mindless slave.
+Blake Hall from Pokémon Ranger: Shadows of Almia is the president of Altru Inc., the largest corporation in Almia.
+He is highly popular among the citizens of Almia because he claims to have invented an efficient alternative to fossil fuels, but he drove his father from his own company because he didn't want to use the Dark Crystal, and his 'efficient energy source' involves using the Dark Crystal to make every Pokemon in the region his mindless slave.

 In Escape from Monkey Island, Charles L. Charles (Big Bad Lechuck's alter ego) becomes one of these after winning the gubernatorial vote with his "Good Times, Free Grog" policy, which the local pirates cannot possibly resist.